Our helpline provides you with support and information and will connect you to the right LGBTQ services or advice.

 Experiencing an attack against you – whether verbal or physical – because of your sexuality or gender identity can be an awful experience and can leave people with a wide range of difficult feelings and fears.

-If you wish to remain anonymous we can report the incident on your behalf and you can remain anonymous – this can help us to help the police in building a picture of the amount of LGBT hate incidents that happen locally.
-To find out more about Switchboard’s hate crime service download our leaflet.
+If you wish to remain anonymous we can report the incident on your behalf and you can remain anonymous – this can help us to help the police in building a picture of the amount of LGBTQ hate incidents that happen locally.

 Here’s all you need to know about how to become a helpline volunteer.